Join Cveto Podlogar, IFMGA mountain guide, into this 2-day ice climbing course in Mount Akadake, in the Yatsugatake mountains.

 I’m an international IFMGA mountain guide; also the first non-Japanese mountain guide certified by the JMGA (Japan Mountain Guide Association); born in Slovenia.

 My country is small but well known in the world as strong in sports and mountaineering.
-I use to compete as Olympic team member and on World Cup competitions as a Cross-country skier.
+I used to compete as Olympic team member and on World Cup competitions as a Cross-country skier.
 After I left Slovenia and traveled all over the world, I ended up in Japan.
-I married beautiful native lady, and have lived here for 30 years.
-I love Japanese mountains and feel privileged to be able to enjoy these mountains trough the entire four seasons.
+I married a beautiful native lady, and have lived here for 30 years.
+I love Japanese mountains and feel privileged to be able to enjoy these mountains through the entire four seasons.

 I’m based at the foot of Japan Alps; convenient place in winter for ski touring from Nagano to Hokkaido, winter mountaineering or ice climbing at Yatsugatake, and of course ascending the symbol of Japan Mt.Fuji.